 Changes were announced to the policy for course evaluations for teaching staff in the Department of Asian Languages and Literature at the faculty meeting on December 10, 2010.
 The executive committee, after consultation with the Divisional Dean for the Humanities and Arts who agreed to the proposed policy, modified the existing policy for student class evaluations.
 It is now as follows:

-- Assistant professors, senior lecturers, lecturers, and teaching assistants must submit ALL courses to a student evaluation.
+- Assistant Professors, Senior Lecturers [Associate Teaching Professors], Lecturers [Assistant Teaching Professors], and teaching assistants must submit ALL courses to a student evaluation.

 - Professors must submit ONE course per academic year to a student evaluation.